iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/getGrantedAccess.md

 `number | undefined`

-Specifies the number of records in each page of the result set.
-This is used in conjunction with the optional `page` parameter to constrain the size of the result.
-The default for this value is `20` but this only comes into play when specifying a `page` parameter.
+Specifies the number of records to include in each page of the result set.
+The default value for this parameter is `20`.
+This is used in conjunction with the optional `page` parameter to limit the size of each page.
+The minimum value allowed for `pageSize` is `10`.

 ```js
 const listGrantedAccess = await dataProtector.getGrantedAccess({